 Liaison Messenger EDD by Liaison Software Corp:

 This tool is designed to work with Microsoft Dynamics and Sage Software ERP/Accounting products.
 It provides electronic distribution of both application and custom reports.
-It covers all the basics, except that to have it run as a service requires an additional piece of software.
-It also can’t specify a connection in the schedule, but it uses only one connection so this is irrelevant.
+It covers all the basics.
 It adds bursting, package delivery, empty report handling and exception handling among other features.
 It can even schedule SQL updates and other non RPT actions.

 One special feature is that it can monitor an Outlook “Hot Folder”.
 This allows it to respond automatically to inbox Emails.
 It provides a basic audit trail of user interactions with the product.